claremontcoders/claremontcoders.github.io/what-is-coding.md

 ---
-title: What is Coding?
+title: What is coding?
 layout: page
 ---

-# What is Coding?
+# What Is Coding?

 Coding, or programming, is a style of writing.
 When you code, you use a special programming language to write programs that a computer can run.
 In fact, each programming language is implemented by a computer program that knows how to interpret language!
 We will use a programming language called JavaScript in our projects.